Direct state loans:

 Incentives for Energy Independence Act (IEIA):

 Requires a capital investment of at least $25 million for an alternative fuel facility using biomass, or an investment of at least $100 million for an alternative fuel facility using coal as its primary feedstock.
-A capital investment of $25 million is required for an alternative fuel facility that produces a homogeneous fuel from processes designed to densify coal, waste coal or biomass resources.
 A capital investment of at least $1 million is required for a renewable energy facility that meets minimum electric output standards based upon the power source.
-The negotiated incentives cannot exceed 50 percent of the capital expenditures and may include a reimbursement of sales and use taxes paid on tangible personal property; a tax credit of the Kentucky income tax and limited liability entity tax owed by the company; and wage assessment incentives up to 4 percent of gross wages of each employee whose job was created as part of the project.
+The negotiated incentives cannot exceed 50 percent of the capital expenditures and may include a reimbursement of sales and use taxes paid on tangible personal property; a tax credit of the Kentucky income tax and limited liability entity tax owed by the company; and wage assessment incentives up to four percent of gross wages of each employee whose job was created as part of the project.
 Advanced disbursements may also be available.